andrusieczko/locust/docs/writing-a-locustfile.rst

 The HTTP client is configured to run in safe_mode.
 What this does is that any request that fails due to a connection error, timeout, or similar will not raise an exception, but rather return an empty dummy Response object.
 The request will be reported as a failure in Locust's statistics.
-The returned dummy Response's *content* attribute will be set to None, and it's *status_code* will be 0.
+The returned dummy Response's *content* attribute will be set to None, and its *status_code* will be 0.

 Manually controlling if a request should be considered successful or a failure